 - Nick Cox (Academy Director at Manchester United): Youth Development the Man Utd Way Q&A.

-- Michael Hamilton: Academy Manager at AFC Wimbledon.
+- Michael Hamilton (Academy Manager at AFC Wimbledon): Self-Management Model at AFC Wimbledon.

 Nick Cox is the Head of Academy at Manchester United, who have come top in the previous two editions of the Academy Productivity Rankings.
 He joined the club in May 2016 and has previously been Academy Manager at Sheffield United and Watford.
 Nick appeared on Episode #15 of the TGG Podcast, when he explained the 'higher purpose' of Man Utd's Academy.